 Although buying a car comes with many long-term financial advantages, you will still have to consider the dent buying a car will put in your wallet.
 Each factor you should consider is written out below.

 If you’ve decided that owning a car is right for you, then the next step is to start the car-buying process.
-As with renting and leasing, there will be a minimum eligibility criteria international student need to meet to be able to buy a car in the U.S.:
+As with renting and leasing, there will be a minimum eligibility criterion international students need to meet to be able to buy a car in the U.S.:

-Again, as with leasing a car, the biggest obstacles facing international students will be providing a good credit score (especially if you don’t have an SSN) and to prove that you are capable of making the payments.
+Again, as with leasing a car, the biggest obstacles facing international students will be providing a good credit score (especially if you don’t have an SSN) and proving that you are capable of making the payments.

 If these obstacles won’t be an issue for you, then you can begin the car-buying process.
 Here are the steps to buying a car in the U.S.:

 Due to the abovementioned issues with visa holders and U.S. credit scores, this may be easier said than done.
-If you do not have a U.S. or comparable credit score, there are steps you can take to provide sufficient documentation in lieu of a credit score, but this will not work with all lenders.
+If you do not have a U.S. (or comparable) credit score, there are steps you can take to provide sufficient documentation instead of a credit score, but this will not work with all lenders.

 Since the winning recommendation is buying a car in the United States, we want to list out some options available to you to make the massive feat feasible.
 The greatest barrier when buying a car as an international student is the upfront cost you will have to shell out to make your purchase.
 Nevertheless, some solutions to overcome this obstacle include: